Important Domestic Fee Information

 You can search for a Southern Cross University unit to learn the credit value of units which you have studied or plan to study.

-Centrelink (Income Support) and the three session teaching calendar
+Centrelink (income support) and the academic calendar

 Centrelink requirements regarding full-time study can be found on the page Study Loads for Austudy.